NacirChahine/news-ai-advance/README.md

 ### Sources Overview
 - Browse all sources at `/news/sources/` with reliability scores, political bias indicators (Left/Center/Right), and article counts.
 - Click a source to view its articles (`/news/source/<id>/`).
-- Also accessible from the navbar under Analysis Tools → Sources Overview.
+- Also, accessible from the navbar under Analysis Tools → Sources Overview.

 ### News Analysis
 - Political bias detection and visualization using advanced NLP techniques